AK960/PacketWatcher_App/README.md

 <!--

 -->
-- clientServerStateIndex: Client = 0, Server = 1
+- clientServerStateIndex changes Scaffold-Content based on selected Tab: Client = 0, Server = 1
+- selectedProtocolStateIndex changes selected protocol type in segmentedControl.
+With clicking button, onOptionSelected is called with the value of the clicked button

 ## To-Dos